johann-solo/oliveandmango.github.io/site/content/blog/2019-02-27-gluten-free-lemon-custard-cream-tart-with-swiss-meringue.md

 </br>
 </br>

-## The crust (The Easiest Gluten Free Almond Flour Tart Crust)
+## The Crust (The Easiest Gluten Free Almond Flour Tart Crust)
 Going into making this tart I knew I wanted to keep the crust as simple and as no-fail as possible as I knew any lemon filling I chose would require quite a few steps to make a good one.
 That is why I wanted to keep the crust as simple as possible.
 I thought of doing a graham cracker crust or a biscuit crust but then I started reading about how easy it is to make an almond flour crust so I tested some of them out and decided this was my favourite because it had the least ingredients, didn’t require blind baking and also great with a filling that doesnt requires baking or one that does.
-Using [Bob’s Red Mill Super-fine almond flour](https://www.bobsredmill.com/natural-almond-meal-flour.html) from blanched whole almonds gave this tart exactly the crust I wanted and the flavour I wanted in a crust as well.
+Using <span class="highlight"><a rel="nofollow" href="https://www.bobsredmill.com/natural-almond-meal-flour.html">Bob’s Red Mill Superfine Almond Flour</a> from blanched whole almonds gave this tart exactly the crust I wanted and the flavour I wanted in a crust as well.
 </br>
 </br>
 ![Gluten Free Lemon Custard Cream Tart With Swiss Meringue](/images/uploads/2019_02_27_gluten_free_lemon_custard_cream_tart_with_swiss_meringue_3.jpg)
 </br>
 </br>

 Using almond meal is interchangeable but almond meal is made with the whole almond including the skin, making a crust darker in colour and with a slightly coarser finish.
-I opted for [Bob’s superfine almond flour](https://www.bobsredmill.com/natural-almond-meal-flour.html) for a tender shortbread  kind of crust with a paler finish.
+I opted for <span class="highlight"><a rel="nofollow" href="https://www.bobsredmill.com/natural-almond-meal-flour.html">Bob’s Red Mill Superfine Almond Flour</a> for a tender shortbread  kind of crust with a paler finish.
 A quality product that I love and use in my baking.
 For over three decades, Bob’s Red Mill has been committed to providing people everywhere with the best quality foods available and helping their customers live a life through better nutrition especially in providing products that fit into some of the most restrictive diets.
 Their almond flour being one of them.
 The best part about this crust is how simple it is to make.
 It’s just a matter of processing your ingredients, then pressing them into the pan, punching some wholes into the bottom of the crust and baking.
 Easy peasy and you got yourself a simple GF tart crust.
 </br>
 </br>
 ![Gluten Free Lemon Custard Cream Tart With Swiss Meringue](/images/uploads/2019_02_27_gluten_free_lemon_custard_cream_tart_with_swiss_meringue_4.jpg)